SekharSunkara6/AEO-Diagnostic/README.md

-# 🔍 AEO Diagnostic — Built for Pixii.ai
+# 🔍 AEO Diagnostic - Answer Engine Optimization

-- **Does AI recommend your product?** Find out in seconds.
+- **Does your content exist to an AI agent?
+Find out in seconds.

-Built for the **Pixii.ai Founding Engineer Challenge 2026** by Sunkara PurnaSekhar.
+Built by Sunkara PurnaSekhar.

 ---